Anxiety Therapy

 • Specific phobias, ranging from medical to animal phobias

-• Anxiety involving interpersonal interactions, such as Social Anxiety (SA)
+• Anxiety involving interpersonal interactions, such as Social Anxiety Disorder (SA)

 • Thought or behavior-based anxiety, such as Obsessive-Compulsive Disorder (OCD)